 All living things must die, all animate objects must decay.
 Even the grand and impassive mountains, living testimony to the scale of earth’s history, continue to evolve dynamically.
 In my work, I strive to record the memory of these shifts, the time of these evolutions, onto my copper plates and to impress them on paper.

 When man looks nature in the face, he becomes aware of the shallowness and insignificance of his own knowledge.
 Wildflowers in bloom have driven innumerable artists and sculptors to try to capture their elusive loveliness.
-The crumbling houses in Japan’s old villages, caught in the ebbing flow of time, provide beautiful colours and textures.
+The crumbling houses in Japan’s old villages, caught in the ebbing flow of time, provide beautiful colors and textures.
 When I walk through the wild mountains, they provide me with images for my work.

 In my twenties, I made works that were influenced by American contemporary art.
 But I always had the suspicion that my work was not firmly grounded in my own identity.
 I suffered a breakdown and lost my passion for creating art.
 In the midst of this, I saw a magazine feature on modern printmaking, and was particularly impressed by the works of Nakabayashi Tadayoshi, a professor at the Tokyo University of Fine Arts.
 I sent him a passionate letter and received a warm and encouraging reply.
 To this day he remains a respected mentor.
 In later years, it was through his recommendation that I received a grant from the Cultural Affairs Agency to study in Paris.